DhirajBhakta/reflections/PERMANENT_NOTES/column oriented storage.md

 All values in a given column are laid out next to each other, say in a single file meant for the column.
 If you want to reconstruct the row, you visit the Nth value in each column file.

 Read performance would suck for OLAP queries if you had row-oriented storage.
-For a query that requires just 3 out of 100 columns, you would have to load ALL the rows (containing ALL the 100 fields) from disk into memory, parse them, and filter out the rows that you dont need.(and also wasteful column loading.)
+For a query that requires just 3 out of 100 columns, you would have to load ALL the rows (containing ALL the 100 fields) from disk into memory, parse them, and filter out the rows that you don't need.(and also wasteful column loading.)
 ![[ddia-22.png]]
 ![[ddia-23.png]]